lersi/edk2_project_template/README.md

 ### Installing Dependencies

-This project does not has any dependencies by itself (except for Cmake and EDK2 existance obviously)
+This project does not has any dependencies by itself (except for Cmake and EDK2's existance obviously)

 You will need to intall the dependencies of EDK2.
-these links may be useful:
+these links may be useful for installing these dipendencies:

 * [mac](https://github.com/tianocore/tianocore.github.io/wiki/Xcode)
 * [windows](https://github.com/tianocore/tianocore.github.io/wiki/Windows-systems#compile-tools)